HOME Line

 Public Policy

 (Downloadable PDF copy here.
-Note: Additional legislative proposals may be added to this agenda.)
+Note: posted 2/12/26—additional legislative proposals may be added to this agenda.)

 HOME Line is a nonprofit tenant advocacy organization providing Minnesota renters free and confidential legal advice.
-Since opening in 1992, we have advised over 330,000 renter households from every county in the state.
-In 2023, we advised over 20,000 households—the most clients we have served in a single year in our history.
-Because we work directly with so many renter households, we have a unique insight into the issues facing many Minnesotan tenants and the policy fixes that will help them thrive.
+Since opening in 1992, we have advised over 357,000 renter households.
+HOME Line closed 2025 with the highest volume of renter contacts in its history, handling 20,241 new contacts from all 87 Minnesota counties Because we work directly with so many renter households, we have a unique insight into the issues facing many Minnesotan tenants and the policy fixes that will help them thrive.

 Legislation which HOME Line will lead on:

-• Secure funding for a statewide tenant hotline.
-Advocate that Minnesota Housing appropriate funds to support a statewide tenant hotline so that renters can seek legal help regarding any tenant-landlord issues regardless of income.
+• Secure funding for a statewide tenant hotline and education service.
+(SF672/HF1385) Advocate that Minnesota Housing appropriate funds to support a statewide tenant hotline and education service so that renters can seek legal help regarding any tenant-landlord issues regardless of income.

 Legislation which HOME Line will work with coalition partners on:

-• Pass legislation putting the Minnesota constitutional amendment for housing on the ballot, dedicating predictable housing investments in homes we can afford for our families and Minnesota neighbors for years to come.
-Pass legislation putting the Minnesota constitutional amendment for housing on the ballot to raise the state’s sales tax by ⅜ of 1%, using the receipts to remove barriers to homeownership, make rental housing safe and affordable, and protect our vulnerable households and communities from displacement and homelessness.
+• Pass legislation putting the Minnesota constitutional amendment for housing on the ballot, dedicating predictable housing investments for homes Minnesotans can afford.
+(SF2621/HF3279) Pass legislation putting the Minnesota constitutional amendment for housing on the ballot to raise and dedicate funds to remove barriers to homeownership, make rental housing safe and affordable, and protect our vulnerable households and communities from displacement and homelessness.

-• Secure additional funding for emergency rental assistance and pursue policies that will prevent evictions and create support for long-term policy changes to end housing instability and homelessness.
+• Secure an additional $35 million in funding for rental assistance to prevent evictions and end housing instability and homelessness.

 For updates about this advocacy and information about how you can contribute to these efforts, sign up below for the HOME Line Connection newsletter!